Holden Commodore (VY): Commercial range

+Safety

 HSV range (Y Series)

 The enhanced performance VY range sold by Holden Special Vehicles (HSV) is marketed as the Y Series and it comprised the variants listed below, alphabetically.
 For the first time, HSV stopped adopting the same series code as the mainstream donor cars in order to further differentiate its products.

 Avalanche

 The HSV Avalanche is an all-wheel drive crossover SUV that was manufactured by Holden Special Vehicles (HSV) between 2003 and 2005.
 Based on the Holden Adventra LX8 crossover wagon, the Avalanche range also incorporated a dual-cab utility model known as the HSV Avalanche XUV.
 The XUV derived from the Holden Crewman Cross8.

-Both HSV vehicles were built in two series, the 2003 "Y Series II" (the wagon was actually available as of October/November 2003) and an updated version of the "Y Series II", which included some of the upgrades found in the newer "Z Series" HSV models.
+Both HSV vehicles were built in two series, the 2004 VY Series II (the wagon was actually available as of October/November 2003) and an updated version of the VY Series II, which included some of the upgrades found in the newer VZ Series HSV models.
 These later models are quite rare, with a building life of nine months from April 2005 to December 2005.

-As with the related Holden VY all-wheel drive vehicles, the HSV Y Series AWD vehicles as built from September 2004 to March 2005 confusingly have Z Series compliance and Vehicle Identification Numbers; this correlates to the building of new specification Holden VZ and Z Series HSV non-AWD cars during this period.
+As with the related Holden VY all-wheel drive vehicles, the HSV "Y Series" AWD vehicles as built from September 2004 to March 2005 confusingly have "Z Series" compliance and Vehicle Identification Numbers; this correlates to the building of new specification Holden VZ and Z Series HSV non-AWD cars during this period.

-The updated Avalanches with some of the Z Series upgrades can be externally visually differentiated from the Y Series versions by their re-profiled front bumper unit that looks less aggressive and which features a more integrated appearance to the auxiliary driving lights.
+The updated Avalanches with some of the VZ Series upgrades can be externally visually differentiated from the VY Series versions by their re-profiled front bumper unit that looks less aggressive and which features a more integrated appearance to the auxiliary driving lights.

 The Avalanche vehicles were fitted exclusively with the 5.7-litre LS1 V8 engine rated at 270 kW of power and 475 Nm of torque, mated to a four-speed 4L65-E automatic gearbox.
 Permanent all-wheel drive was calibrated to deliver 62 percent of the power to the rear wheels, thereby maintaining a rear-wheel drive feel to the handling of these vehicles.

 Along with Holden's V8 Commodore-based AWD vehicles, the HSV Avalanche series was discontinued in late 2005 due to phasing out of the 5.7-litre LS1 engines because of the Euro III emissions regulations.